Printers

 Cons:

-• USB-only connectivity — no Wi-Fi or Bluetooth for wireless printing from mobile devices
+• USB-only connectivity with no Wi-Fi or Bluetooth option on this model

 Check Price on Amazon